 - Maritime Mates Undersea Treasure Hunt Pool Toy

-Instructions (Click here for printable instructions):
+Instructions for Your Backyard Pirate Adventure!
+(Click here for printable instructions):

 1. Collect a variety of plastic containers (your pirate ship shapes).
 Have your child help look for different shapes, sizes and depths.